abs-hm-intake24/deployment/instances/example/README.md

 RHEL/CentOS:

 Unfortunately RHEL 7 only come with git version 1.8.
-However, for this project we wgit -ill need git to be at least 2.x
+However, for this project we will need git to be at least 2.x

 ```bash
 sudo yum remove git*